-The military, government, schools, and private organizations offer many ways for military spouses to obtain an education.
-These means include financial assistance, school guidance, assessment tools, career exploration, and much more.
-Here are many of the options available to military spouses seeking education benefits.
+The military, government, schools and private organizations offer many ways for military spouses to obtain an education.

 Veterans Affairs Programs

-Fry Scholarship: Provides education benefits to the surviving spouses and children of servicemembers who died in the line of duty after September 10, 2001.
+Marine Gunnery Sgt.
+John David Fry Scholarship: The Fry Scholarship provides up to 36 months of education benefits to the surviving dependents of service members who died in the line of duty after September 10, 2001.

-Post 9/11 GI Bill/Forever GI Bill: Servicemembers who choose not to use their Post 9/11 GI Bill® benefits or only use a portion of the benefits have the option of transferring them to a spouse or other dependent.
-Members with at least six years of military service before electing to transfer the benefits are eligible for this program.
-Once the benefits have been transferred, the military member must agree to an additional four years of service.
-Benefits may be given to one family member or split between multiple family members.
+Post 9/11 GI Bill/Forever GI Bill: Service members who don’t use their Post 9/11 GI Bill benefits or only use a portion of the benefits have the option of transferring them to a spouse or other dependent.
+Members with between six and 16 years of military service before electing to transfer the benefits are eligible for this program.
+Military members who transfer these benefits may need to agree to an additional four years of service.
+They may transfer benefits to one family member or split between multiple family members.

 Survivor’s and Dependents’ Educational Assistance (DEA): DEA provides education and training opportunities to eligible military spouses of certain veterans.
-The program offers up to 45 months of education benefits.
-These benefits may be used for degree and certificate programs, apprenticeship, correspondence courses, and on-the-job training.
-Remedial, deficiency, and refresher courses may be approved under certain circumstances.
+The program offers a maximum of 36 or 45 months of education benefits, depending on when it was first accessed.
+You may use these benefits for degree and certificate programs, apprenticeship, correspondence courses and on-the-job training.
+Remedial, deficiency and refresher courses may be approved under certain circumstances.

 Other Financial Aid Options